AlishaSaleh/ecommerce-back-end/README.md

 ## Description

-This project involved modifying starter code in order to create the back-end of a E-Commerce website.
+This project involved modifying starter code in order to create the back-end of an e-commerce website.
 Features of this project include:
 * MySQL
 * Sequelize